peter-winter/constexpr-parser/readme.md

 #### Nonterminal symbols

-Nonterminal symbols (short nonterms) are essentially all non atomic symbols in the grammar.
+Nonterminal symbols (short: nonterms) are essentially all non atomic symbols in the grammar.
 In C++ language these are things like: expression, class definition, function declaration etc.

-To define a nonterminal use the ```nterm``` class.
+To define a nonterm use the ```nterm``` class.

 ```c++
 constexpr nterm<int> list("list");